Our lives are made

 - Beat in eggs, one at at time.
 After the last egg is added, continue beating for a few minutes until the mixture is fluffy.

-- Add in approximately one-sixth of the flour mixture and mix until just combined.
+- Add in approximately one-fifth of the flour mixture and mix until just combined.

 - Add a quarter of the yogurt mixture and mix until just combined.